Stories

 Vassar’s new Dede Thompson Bartlett Center for Admission and Career Education promises to be a space that supports students from their first days at the College through post-graduate success.

-Within a year, crews plan to break ground on the Dede Thompson Bartlett Center for Admission and Career Education, a highly anticipated sustainable and forward-looking endeavor for the College.
+Within a year, crews plan to break ground on The Dede Thompson Bartlett Center for Admission and Career Education, a highly anticipated sustainable and forward-looking endeavor for the College.
 The vibrant and welcoming center will house both the Office of Admission and the Center for Career Education, formerly known as the Career Development Office, establishing a collaborative space where the offices can work in synergy around a common goal: helping students achieve their educational and professional aspirations.

 Exterior rendering of the building

-A rendering of the Dede Thompson Bartlett Admission and Career Education Center, as seen from its southern entrance.
+A rendering of The Dede Thompson Bartlett Admission and Career Education Center, as seen from its southern entrance.

 Photo: Maryann Thompson Architects